 Remember to wear the right kind of shoes.
 If you have hiking boots wear them, if not closed-toed running shoes.
 Do not try to hike up in flip-flops.
 You will be very sorry and probably unable to hike it if you are not wearing the proper shoes.

 You are not going to want to bing a lot since you will be trekking up a volcano.
 Just the clothes on your back and a good camera to take some amazing photos.

 Also, remember to bring plenty of water.
 You are going to need it.

 Is It Possible To Go Without A Guide?

 No, it is not possible to go without a guide.
 Mount Batur is a secured place, one of the holiest place on the island.
-The locals want to ensure all tourists respect the mount.
-All tourists that want to trek Mount Batur, have to go with a tour guide.
+The locals want to ensure all tourists respect the mountain.
+All tourists that want to trek Mount Batur have to go with a tour guide.

 What Is Included In The Tour?

 - Pick-Up and Drop Off from Hotel ( You can also have them drop you off at a different location)